-The young man in the centre is the child in the first lunette and here he is surrounded by talented musicians.
+The young man in the center is the child from the first lunette and here he is surrounded by talented musicians.
 Oakley’s detail in the three dresses is stunning and in the outer half circle, she has placed the objects that contribute to the scene.

-The third and final part, Man and Science, Oakley depicts the young man as a father himself.
-The family looks out onto Florence; home of the Renaissance and the attitudes of the characters indicates their love and respect for the land that they see as the home of art, culture and science.
+In the third and final part, Man and Science, Oakley depicts the young man as a father himself.
+The family looks out onto Florence, home of the Renaissance.
+Furthermore, the attitudes of the characters indicates their love and respect for the land that they see as the home of art, culture and science.

 The murals are only part of Violet Oakley’s oeuvre.
 She was also a gifted stained glass designer, illustrator, and portraitist.